Whenever I get a complaint like Ashish Kapila’s, my first reaction is, “Oh no, not another laundry list.”

 But can I help?
 I don’t know.

-I don’t know if I can advocate for a full refund, which is what she wants.
+I don’t know if my advocacy team and I can advocate for a full refund, which is what she wants.

 Even if I could, Carnival’s no-nonsense attitude when dealing with customer grievances (and particularly laundry lists) mean it’s unlikely that I’d be able to influence the process in a meaningful way.
 Also, the refund and discount offer isn’t half-bad.